House Centipedes

 - Near Light Sources: At night, house centipedes are attracted to light sources, so you may occasionally see them around windows or light fixtures.

 House centipedes are primarily beneficial because they prey on other pests like spiders, cockroaches, and silverfish.
 However, if you find them in large numbers or they become a nuisance, it's advisable to address any underlying moisture issues in your home, seal cracks and gaps, and reduce clutter where they can hide.
 This can help deter their presence.
-If their presence is persistent and problematic, you may consider seeking the assistance of a pest control professional.
+If their presence is persistent and problematic, you may consider seeking the assistance of our pest control professionals.

 The life cycle of house centipedes (Scutigera coleoptrata) consists of several stages, including egg, larva, and adult.
 Here is a detailed overview of their life cycle: